djiglesias/CarND-Behavioral-Cloning-P3/writeup_report.md

 The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).

+... adam optimizer
-... epochs
+... epochs = 30
-... batch size
+... batch size = 32

+(image of training curve)